 - needs to be “cycled” after each shot, much like a pump shotgun or bolt action rifle.
 Cycling takes 1.02 seconds, which puts a high penalty on misses.

 - takes 0.8 seconds to equip, which is 0.3 seconds longer than for most other sidearms.
 This means that Crossbow is hard to use as a quick-draw weapon in panic situations when you need a backup weapon.

 - low projectile velocity and strong projectile drop make it hard to use in a direct firefight, and hard to hit moving enemies at range.

-Hunter QCX has exclusive access to two ammo types in addition to default bolts, that transform the crossbow to a different purpose.
+Hunter QCX has exclusive access to special ammo types in addition to default bolts, that transform the crossbow to a different purpose.

 Detect Bolt.
 These barely do any damage, and function similarly to Infiltrator’s Recon Detection Device darts, but last only about 10 seconds.
 Then again, Crossbow does have a lot more bolts than Recon Detection Device.
 Detect Bolts are destroyed by Infiltrator’s EMP Grenades.
 Overall considered weak and rarely used.